Rasmus Falk: Copenhagen

-Return to Odense
+Return to OB

 On 2 July 2025, Copenhagen announced that Falk would be returning to OB, signing a contract until the summer of 2028.

 International career

 On 29 August 2013, Falk was called up to play for the Denmark national team.
 He played the first half of a 2–1 FIFA World Cup qualification win over Malta on 6 September 2013.

+Personal life

+Born Rasmus Falk Jensen, he adopted the surname Østergaard in 2022 after marrying Jacqueline Østergaard.
+The couple had a son in 2024.